 Several small tribes of nomadic Atlanteans sail to Antarctica.
 Discovering the Nuwali technology used to sustain the Savage Land, they make considerable improvements to the machinery and extend the area which it controls.
 Using other Nuwali technology they find, the Atlanteans also create wonderful devices used for entertainment.
 The Atlanteans name the new territory Pangea.
 Word of the new land spreads back to Atlantis and Valusia, and Pangea quickly becomes a recreational area for both cultures.
 The new settlers also import to Pangea many of the different breeds of animals in both Atlantis and the adjoining Savage Land.

 A number of human Lemurians, fleeing Deviant persecution, also settle in Pangea.
+Some dinosaur species are taken back to Lemuria and introduced to the jungles of Chush.

 Pangean scientists perform genetic experiments on the ape-men of the Savage Land in order to create laborers to run the amusement parks in Pangea.
 The scientists are successful in creating a number of different offshoots of humanity, such as the Aerians, Tree-People, Tubanti, and other animal-like races, all with human intelligence.
 Eventually, the Animal Peoples of Pangea become increasingly fed up with being treated like slaves.
 To solve this, the Pangeans relocate the Animal Peoples to a distant corner of Pangea and build fully-mechanical automatons to run the Pangean parks.
 Nevertheless, the Animal Peoples rise in rebellion and eventually defeat their Atlantean masters.
 They demand equal rights from the Atlanteans, so the scientists once again extend the climate controls surrounding Pangea and the Savage Land.
 Satisfied, the Animal Peoples relocate peacefully.